-4.75-4.49 Billion years ago.
+4.75-4.49 billion years ago

 Exoplanets smaller than Jupiter are overwhelmingly closer, mostly a lot closer, to their primary stars than Earth is to the Sun.
 And the same models of planet formation that have done a pretty good job predicting some of the wild variation we see in other systems – “Hot Jupiters” orbiting closer to their primaries than Mercury, “Super Earths” in between Earth and gas giants in size – don’t readily generate systems that look much like ours.
 One model that does seem to do a good job with our solar system involves something special, a Grand Tack, where Jupiter and Saturn are caught in an orbital resonance that carries them into the inner solar system and back out, shaking up inner-system planet formation in the process.
-Wild stuff, but the latest model is even wilder: at the beginning of planet formation, there may have been a generation of Super Earths in the inner solar system.
+Wild stuff, but another latest model is even wilder: at the beginning of planet formation, there may have been a generation of Super Earths in the inner solar system.
 The Grand Tack of Jupiter and Saturn would have sent these planets colliding into one another.
 The Super-Earths and most of the debris of these collisions would have fallen into the sun, but what the debris left would then have condensed into the unusual inner planets we know, Mercury, Venus, Earth, Mars.
 And Theia.
 (Theia? you ask.
 See the next post).